Colleen Quigley: Professional

 Quigley signed professionally with the Bowerman Track Club in June 2015.
 Later that year, she finished third in the steeplechase in 9:24.92 at the 2015 USA Outdoor Track and Field Championships, and finished 12th in the 3000 metres steeplechase event at the 2015 World Championships in Athletics in Beijing, China.

 She ran 9:20.00 to place ninth in the Diamond League event, Meeting de Paris, 2016.
 Prior to that, Quigley had run a personal best time of 9:21.10 to place eighth in the 3000 metres steeplechase at the 2016 Summer Olympics.
 Quigley had also run a personal best time of 9:21.29 to place third in the steeplechase behind Team USA teammates Emma Coburn and Courtney Frerichs at the 2016 United States Olympic Trials to qualify to represent the United States at the 2016 Summer Olympics.
-On September 3, 2018, she lowered her steeplechase PR to 9:10.27 winning at ISTASF in Berlin, becoming the third-fastest American woman ever.
+On September 3, 2018, she lowered her steeplechase personal record to 9:10.27, winning at ISTASF in Berlin and becoming the third-fastest American woman ever at the time.

-On June 30, 2019, she ran 9:11.41 to place seventh, and third American, in the star-studded Diamond League steeple at the Prefontaine Classic held in Stanford, California.
+On June 30, 2019, she ran 9:11.41 to place seventh, and third American, in the star-studded Diamond League steeplechase at the Prefontaine Classic in Stanford, California.

-At the 2019 USA Indoor Track and Field Championships, she finished first in the mile in 4:29.27 to become the 2019 Indoor Mile Champion.
+At the 2019 USA Indoor Track and Field Championships, she finished first in the mile in 4:29.27.

-On February 27, 2020, Quigley ran a personal best of 8:28.71 in the 3000 meters at Boston University in a race made up of her Bowerman Track Club teammates Karissa Schweizer and Shelby Houlihan.
-This was faster than the previous American Record at this distance, 8:33.25 by Shalane Flanagan, but Quigley finished third behind her two teammates who also broke the record.
+On February 27, 2020, Quigley ran a personal best of 8:28.71 in the 3000 meters at Boston University in a race among her Bowerman Track Club teammates Karissa Schweizer and Shelby Houlihan.
+This was faster than the previous American Record at this distance, 8:33.25 by Shalane Flanagan, but Quigley finished third behind her two teammates, who also broke the record.

-In a Bowerman Track Club inter-squad meet on July 31, 2020, Quigley competed as a member of the 4 x 1500 meter relay team alongside Elise Cranny, Karissa Schweizer and Shelby Houlihan.
-The team ran a time of 16:27.02 which broke the previous world record of 16:33.58 from Team Kenya by over 6 seconds.
+In a Bowerman Track Club inter-squad meet on July 31, 2020, Quigley competed as a member of the 4x1500-meter relay team along with Elise Cranny, Karissa Schweizer, and Shelby Houlihan.
+The team ran a time of 16:27.02, which broke the previous world record of 16:33.58, held by Team Kenya, by over 6 seconds.

-Quigley announced on February 4, 2021 that she would be leaving Bowerman Track Club and coach Jerry Schumacher to be coached by her former Florida State University coach Josh Seitz.
+Quigley announced on February 4, 2021, that she would be leaving Bowerman Track Club and coach Jerry Schumacher to be coached by her former Florida State University coach Josh Seitz.

 On February 11, 2023, Quigley participated in her first triathlon at the Tritonman draft-legal development race in San Diego, California, finishing first in the overall sprint course.

 NCAA

 Colleen Quigley earned nine NCAA All-American honors while running for Florida State University.

-She won 2015 the NCAA Women's Division I Outdoor Track and Field Championships Steeplechase title.
-She won 2015 Division 1 Atlantic Coast Conference Outdoor Track 1500 meters title.